lidar532/PCBCam/README.md

 * **Delete Nearest Marker (Shift + Middle-Click):**  Holding the Shift key while clicking the middle mouse button will find the marker nearest to your cursor and open a dialog to confirm its deletion.

+## Zoomed Marker View

+The Zoomed Marker View provides a persistent, magnified, real-time video feed centered on a specific marker.
+This allows for close monitoring of one or more points of interest while still maintaining a full view in the main window.

+* **How to Open:** A dedicated zoom window can be opened for any marker by selecting it in the "Edit Marker Properties" dialog and clicking the **"Show Zoom View"** button.
+* **Multiple Windows:** You can open multiple zoom windows simultaneously, one for each marker you wish to monitor up close.
+Each window is independent.
+* **Content:** Each window displays a 150x150 pixel area from the original camera feed, centered on its associated marker.
+* **Dynamic Properties:** The marker graphic shown in the center of the zoom window will automatically update to match any changes you make to the original marker's shape, color, or size.
+* **Resizable:** The zoom window is fully resizable.
+You can click and drag its corners or edges to scale it to any size, and the video content will stretch to fit.
+* **Closing:** Each zoom window can be closed independently at any time by clicking the **"X"** button on its title bar without affecting the main application or other zoom windows.

 ## Working with Markers
 Markers are unique annotations you can place on the video feed.
 Each marker is independent